jeremytammik/tbc/a/1780_4k_hires_scaling.md

 twitter:

- for the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon http://bit.ly/apidocscode
+Scaling an add-in for a 4K high resolution screen in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon http://bit.ly/scaleaddin4k

 As high-resolution monitors grow ever more common, an important question arises on handling add-in scaling for 4K high resolution screens
 &ndash; Problem adapting a Revit add-in for 4K displays